FranklinJiaChen/FAL/README.md

-# FAL
+# Fantasy Anime League (FAL)
-Retrieving data for Fantasy Anime League.
+Retrieving data for Fantasy Anime League in order to predict how well Anime will do on the upcoming season.

 note: this repository is not well organized nor well documented as it was made quickly before FAL start